-Close to the battery bank - As with any inverter, it should be located as close to the batteries as possible.
+Close to the battery bank - The inverter should be located as close to the batteries as possible.
 Long DC wires tend to loose efficiency and reduce the overall performance of an inverter.
 However, the unit should NOT be installed in the same compartment as the batteries, or mounted where it will be exposed to gases produced by the batteries.
 These gases are corrosive and will damage the inverter; also, if these gases are not ventilated and allowed to collect, they could ignite and cause an explosion.